GuillermoPena/multiple-contains/README.md

 ## How Install

-	npm install contains
+	npm install multiple-contains

 ## How it works

 Search different info in container in order to mode value

 	* Type of containers:

 		- Number
 		- String
 		- Array
 		- ~~Object~~

 	* Type of 'items':

 		- Object: with 'key' and 'value' to find in array of objects or in object
 		- String: contained in array, key of object, substring of string...
 		- Number: contained in array, substring of string, digit of number...

 	* Mode values (default: 'index'):

 		- 'exists': return true or false if item exists in container
 		- 'index' : return index of item in container (default: -1)
 		- 'object': return full item
 		- ~~'subarray': return subarray with items in container~~
 		- ~~'repetitions': return how many times is item in container~~

 ## Quick Examples